-A long time ago — May 25, 1977, to be precise — in a Hollywood far, far away, Star Wars took cinematic hearts and minds by storm.
+A long time ago—May 25, 1977, to be precise—in a Hollywood far, far away, Star Wars took cinematic hearts and minds by storm.
 Later subtitled Episode IV: A New Hope, Star Wars was a ragtag space opera about a young farmer and two mercenaries trying to rescue a captured princess from the evil clutches of the Empire and return her to the Rebel base so she could deliver the stolen plan necessary to destroy the armored base.

 The backstory was sparse, the plot points were standard, and the characters were archetypal.
 This was all by design.
-Writer/director George Lucas drew heavily from Joseph Campbell’s theory of the monomyth — detailed in his book-length study, The Hero With a Thousand Faces — matinee serials from his youth, and the samurai films of Akira Kurosawa.
+Writer/director George Lucas drew heavily from Joseph Campbell’s theory of the monomyth—detailed in his book-length study, The Hero With a Thousand Faces—matinee serials from his youth, and the samurai films of Akira Kurosawa.

-What Lucas initially intended as a Vietnam War allegory — with the Rebels standing in for the Viet Cong and the Americans as the Empire — was seen as anything but.
-Audiences flocked to Star Wars‘ simple storytelling and non-stop action.
-Critics and writers were entranced by Lucas’s effective adaptation of the familiar and the studio that funded the picture, 20th Century Fox, soon found their coffers lined with millions upon millions of dollars.
+What Lucas initially intended as a Vietnam War allegory—with the Rebels standing in for the Viet Cong and the Americans as the Empire—was seen as anything but.
+Audiences flocked to Star Wars’ simple storytelling and non-stop action.
+Critics and writers were entranced by Lucas’s effective adaptation of the familiar, and the studio that funded the picture, 20th Century Fox, soon found their coffers lined with millions upon millions of dollars.
 It didn’t take long for talk of sequels and whispers of Lucas’s larger universe, one that would span nine installments and three generations of Skywalkers.

 But that was then.
-40 years and seven movies later, with an eighth on the way this Christmas, Star Wars has become something else.
+Forty years and seven movies later, with an eighth on the way this Christmas, Star Wars has become something else.
 Thanks to Lucas’s ability to re-energize and revitalize ancient myths for audiences young and old alike, Star Wars is well-known, well-tread terrain.
-But as the franchise continues to grow, will it continue to drawing from outside sources?
+But as the franchise continues to grow, will it continue to draw from outside sources?
 Or is it becoming bogged down by the weight of its own interior?

 It was with these questions in mind that I approached a re-watch of the Star Wars franchise.
-Like most, I saw the movies in order of release — IV, V, VI, I, II, III, VII, Rogue One — but for this go-round, I chose to see how this space opera played out in order.
+Like most, I saw the movies in order of release—IV, V, VI, I, II, III, VII, Rogue One—but for this go-round, I chose to see how this space opera played out in order.
 Could Lucas, and subsequent filmmakers, make something cobbled together feel coherent?

 Episode I: The Phantom Menace

 Of all three prequels, The Phantom Menace features the greatest amount of imagination, even if that imagination is often silly, unnecessary, or sophomoric (fart jokes, Jar Jar Binks stepping in poop, etc.).
 It’s as if Lucas figured that his target audience was children and decided to talk down to them.
-Yes, children like Star Wars but they like it because it talks honestly about adult issues in ways that they can understand.
+Yes, children like Star Wars, but they like it because it talks honestly about adult issues in ways that they can understand.

 The Phantom Menace isn’t an altogether bad film.
-It has the energy and feel of the originals, Liam Neeson as Qui-Gon Jinn is a solid mentor, and the fight between Obi-Wan Kenobi and Darth Maul is impressive — and somewhat accurate considering that these warriors are in their prime; compared to, say, the old man shuffle of A New Hope.
+It has the energy and feel of the originals, Liam Neeson as Qui-Gon Jinn is a solid mentor, and the fight between Obi-Wan Kenobi and Darth Maul is impressive—and somewhat accurate considering that these warriors are in their prime; compared to, say, the old man shuffle of A New Hope.

 But Lucas undermines his own devotion to Campbell by inventing myth, not invoking it.
 Whereas A New Hope uses archetypal structure to cover extraneous story, The Phantom Menace seeks to re-work all that by building worlds, spouting mumbo-jumbo, and, frustratingly, depict the bureaucracy of Senate hearings, councils, and trade federations ad nauseam.

 Though each of these handicaps originates from the story itself, there was another force working against The Phantom Menace; the proliferation of “The Chosen One” storyline.
-When A New Hope debuted in 1977, The Chosen One wasn’t common place and it certainly wasn’t pop culture.
-By the time Menace came out in May 1999, it had to compete with a much more engaging and relevant treaty of the story, The Matrix — which was released only a month prior — and the soon to be the phenomenon of Harry Potter.
+When A New Hope debuted in 1977, The Chosen One wasn’t commonplace, and it certainly wasn’t pop culture.
+By the time Menace came out in May 1999, it had to compete with a much more engaging and relevant treaty of the story, The Matrix—which was released only a month prior—and the soon to be the phenomenon of Harry Potter.
 J.K.
-Rowling’s Potter was fresh — wizards and witches had not yet saturated the marketplace — and her story did not have the handicap of a known ending.
+Rowling’s Potter was fresh—wizards and witches had not yet saturated the marketplace—and her story did not have the handicap of a known ending.

 But Menace’s greatest asset would also be the next two episode’s glaring admission: celluloid.
 Not all of the CGI works, but you still get the feeling of real people, in real locations, interacting with real things.
 Something that is sorely missed from the next two installments.